 The Serenity Prayer is recited at most AA meetings, sometimes during the opening and sometimes during the closing.

-This topic opens up the discussion of how this prayer helps each individual.
-AA members often have personal stories of reciting the prayer during stressful situations or when they lose hope.
-This can be another powerful discussion.
+This topic opens up discussions about how this prayer helps each individual navigate life’s challenges.
+AA members often share personal stories of reciting the prayer during stressful situations or when they lose hope.
+This creates powerful, healing conversations.

 5. Willing to go to any lengths